6 Reasons Printmaking Is Considered an Art

 Art has always been a method of self-expression, and printmaking is no exception.
 The different printing methods available allow you to choose what will let you express yourself to the fullest extent.
 The techniques are all unique in their styles, allowing for unlimited creativity when translating an image from a drawing into the printmaking matrix.

-According to the Metropolitan Museum of Art, the early Western sixteenth century saw artists using prints to explore their own interests.
+According to the Metropolitan Museum of ArtOpens in a new tab., the early Western sixteenth century saw artists using prints to explore their own interests.
 They dove into various subject matter, from commonplace themes to fantastical imagery.
 Whatever was in their imagination, they began creating with printmaking prints.

 Since then, an exploration into printmaking art has only grown worldwide.
 Using different media, colors, and tools, you can fully design your creations just as well as if you were painting.
 The printmaking process has the same capability as painting to express the imagery you wish to share fully, but it has more power because you can readily reproduce it.